Overview

 propped up in bed.

-Wrap a towel under the patient's chin
+Wrap a towel under the person's chin

 and round his shoulders to protect his clothing.

-a cup of gargle solution dilute according to the instruction given.
+Prepare a cup of gargle solution dilute

 Hold the cotton ball/gauze with a forceps